heinzl/swift-composable-navigation/README.md

 ### Modal navigation

 `ModalNavigation` models state and actions of a commonly used modal view presentation.
 Views can be presented with a certain style and dismissed.
-The `ModalNavigationController` listens to state changes and presents the provided views accordingly.
+The `ModalNavigationViewController` listens to state changes and presents the provided views accordingly.
 Any state changes are reflected by the controller using UIKit.

 Setting the current navigation item to a different screen will result in dismissing the old screen and presenting the new screen.
 Even changes to only the presentation style are reflected accordingly.